zemit-cms/core/SECURITY.md

 ---

-*© Zemit — Security is a shared responsibility.
+*© Phalcon Kit — Security is a shared responsibility.
 Thank you for helping keep our ecosystem safe.*